 From the moment I became a dog-owner I started scouring the internet to uncover places that Pat and I could enjoy together.
 To my delight I soon learnt that loads of local attractions welcome dogs with open arms!
 The fact that I can reach them by bus is even better, that way I can chill out and enjoy the journey rather than driving while being distracted by my rather excitable fur baby!
 Here’s a list of our favourite dog-friendly days out by Go North East bus, you could say it’s the ‘ulti-mutt’ guide (sorry)!

 Auckland Castle Deer Park

-- Although there is currently no access to the interior of Auckland Castle Deer House, the surrounding parkland in which it stands is perfect for picnics and dog walks.
+- The surrounding parkland at Auckland Castle is perfect for picnics and dog walks.
 The gothic revival building provides a stunning backdrop and there are lots of woodland paths to explore.
 The Deer Park is managed by English Heritage and entry is free, they do request you keep your dog on a lead to protect local wildlife.
 You can visit from 10am till 6pm between April and September, and 10am till 4pm between October and March.

 - Get there using these Go North East services: X21